thomasabishop/eolas/Electronics_and_Hardware/Digital_circuits/Logic_gates.md

 ## Elementary and composite gates

 We distinguish elementary from composite logic gates.
 An elementary gate is a single gate embodying a single logical connective.
 It cannot be reduced any lower as a logical abstraction.
-A composite gate is a gate made up of more than one elementary gate and/or other composite gates.
+A composite gate is a gate made up of more than one elemen>tary gate and/or other composite gates.

 An example of a composite gate would be a three-way AND.
 An AND with three inputs rather than the standard two that furnish the elementary AND gate.
 This gate would output 1 when all three gates have the value 1 and 0 otherwise.
-[Adders](/Electronics_and_Hardware/Digital_circuits/Half_adder_and_full_adder.md) and [latches](/Electronics_and_Hardware/Digital_circuits/Latches.md) whilst being [integrated circuits](/Electronics_and_Hardware/Digital_circuits/Integrated_circuits.md) are also, technically speaking, composite gates.
+[Adders](/Electronics_and_Hardware/Digital_circuits/Half_adder_and_full_adder.md) and [latche>s](/Electronics_and_Hardware/Digital_circuits/Latches.md) whilst being [integrated circuits](/Electronics_and_Hardware/Digital_circuits/Integrated_circuits.md) are also, technically speaking, composite gates.

 ## Gate interface / gate implementation

-The gate _interface_ is an abstraction that the enables the user to think of the gate simply in terms of inputs and outputs, without being concerned with the technical details of how this is achieved.
+The gate _interface_ is an abstraction that the enables the user to think of the gate simply in terms of inputs and outputs, without being conc>erned with the technical details of how this is achieved.
 How it is achieved is the gate _implementation_.

 We can demonstrate this with the earlier example of a three-way AND.
 The diagram below represents the gate as an interface: